• Skip to primary navigation

 Annotated Tags

-If you’re looking to store extra metadata for your project, annotated tags are a great option.
+Annotated tags are a great option if you’re looking to store extra metadata for your project.
 Annotated tags store the author name, release notes, tag message, and date as full objects in the Git database.
 This data is important for the public release of your project.

-If you’re looking to add some extra context or detail to your tags like a tag message or annotation, something similar to a commit message.
-This is all cans be done by using the -a annotation.
+Suppose you’re looking to add some extra context or detail to your tags, like a tag message or annotation, something similar to a commit message.
+This all can be done by using the -a annotation.

 git tag -a v1.0.0

-By executing the above command you will create a new annotated tag identified with version v1.0.0.
+You will create a new annotated tag identified with version v1.0.0 by executing the above command.
 The command will then open up your commit editor so that you can fill up the metadata – super easy and user-friendly!

-If you want to add the tag message also to the tag then you can do that by using the -m option, which is similar to git commit -m.
+If you want to add the tag message to the tag, then you can do that by using the -m option, which is similar to git commit -m.

 $ git tag -a v1.0.0 -m "Releasing version v1.0.0"